rguthriemsft/terratest/examples/azure/terraform-azure-keyvault-example/README.md

 # Terraform Azure Key Vault Example

-This folder contains a complete Terraform KeyVault module that deploys resources in [Azure](https://azure.microsoft.com/) to demonstrate how you can use Terratest to write automated tests for your Azure Key Vault Terraform code.
-This module deploys these resources:
+This folder contains a simple Terraform module that deploys resources in [Azure](https://azure.microsoft.com/) to demonstrate how you can use Terratest to write automated tests for your Azure Terraform code.
+This module deploys the following:

-* A [Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) and gives that Key Vault the following:
+* A [Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) that gives the module the following:
-    * `Key Vault Name` with the value specified in the `key_vault_name` output variable.
+    * [Name](https://azure.microsoft.com/en-us/services/key-vault/)  with the value specified in the `key_vault_name`  output variable.
-    * `Secret Name` with the value specified in the `secret_name` output variable.
+    * [Secret](https://docs.microsoft.com/en-us/azure/key-vault/general/about-keys-secrets-certificates)  with the value specified in the `secret_name`  output variable.
-    * `Key Name` with the value specified in the `key_name` output variable.
+    * [Key](https://docs.microsoft.com/en-us/azure/key-vault/general/about-keys-secrets-certificates)  with the value specified in the `key_name`  output variable.
-    * `Certificate Name` with the value specified in the `certificate_name` output variable.
+    * [Certificate](https://docs.microsoft.com/en-us/azure/key-vault/general/about-keys-secrets-certificates)  with the value specified in the `certificate_name`  output variable.

-Check out [test/terraform_azure_vm_test.go](/test/terraform_azure_vm_test.go) to see how you can write automated tests for this module.
+Check out [test/azure/terraform_azure_keyvault_test.go](/test/azure/terraform_azure_keyvault_example_test.go) to see how you can write automated tests for this module.

-Note that the Virtual Machine madule creates a Microsoft Windows Server Image with and availability set and networking sample configurations for demonstration purposes.
+Note that the resources deployed in this module don't actually do anything; it just runs the resources for demonstration purposes.

 **WARNING**: This module and the automated tests for it deploy real resources into your Azure account which can cost you